 Plant-based protein powders have become increasingly popular among consumers.
 However, misconceptions still surround the efficacy of plant protein such as the incorrect labeling of plant protein as an “incomplete protein” due to its composition of amino acids.
 But, it has been decades since this has been disproven (1994 to be exact1) and dozens of studies since then have supported this assertion.
 You might have heard this alternatively called “protein combining.”

 All plant foods contain all 20 amino acids (including the 9 essential amino acids) but certain plants may be relatively lower in some of these amino acids2.
 As a result, our body maintains a readily available supply of pool of amino acids to mix and match and create the necessary proteins for our bodies.

 What you should know: Any concern regarding amino acid deficiency (or incomplete proteins) in plant predominant diets is unsupported at best.

 Which protein powder is safe to use?

-Used alongside a healthy diet, plant-based protein powders can be a wonderful addition to a daily routine.
+In conjunction with a healthy diet, plant-based protein powders can be a wonderful addition to a daily routine.